Former Instructor accused of Sexually Harassing Students

 Sexual Harassment Lawyer

-Have you ever experienced sexual harassment at work in New York, New Jersey, or Philadelphia?
-If so, contact a sexual harassment lawyer at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia for legal guidance with your sexual harassment case.
+Have you ever experienced sexual harassment at work in New York City, Miami, New Jersey, or Philadelphia?
+If so, contact a sexual harassment lawyer at the Derek Smith Law Group, PLLC in New York City, Miami, New Jersey, or Philadelphia for legal guidance with your sexual harassment case.
 Our sexual harassment lawyers are adept, knowledgeable about the employment laws that protect employees from workplace sexual harassment, and ready to provide stellar legal representation throughout your sexual harassment case.
-For more information on sexual harassment, read our employment law blog.